-The Newlin Center aims to identify young Quaker leaders, nurture Quaker scholarship and dialogue on campus, and provide members of the Earlham and wider communities with information about the Religious Society of Friends and Earlham's living Quaker character.
+The Newlin Quaker Center aims to identify young Quaker leaders, nurture Quaker scholarship and dialogue on campus, and provide members of the Earlham and wider communities with information about the Religious Society of Friends and Earlham's living Quaker character.
 More broadly, the Center aims to promote conversation and cooperation among Friends, and to provide a gathering place for Friends of all sorts.

-At the Newlin Center, we focus on Quaker-related events and programs on campus.
+At the Newlin Quaker Center, we focus on Quaker-related events and programs on campus.
 Housed in Virginia Cottage, which is also the home of the Office of Religious Life, our corner of campus is a beautiful and tranquil place that provides hospitality and encourages reflection and spiritual renewal.
 The Cottage has a kitchen and two comfortable gathering rooms, which are available for your use — reservations are needed — we encourage campus-wide use of the facility.

-To reserve the living room, garden room or guest room, contact Newlin Center Assistant Director Trish Eckert at (765) 983-1605.
+To reserve the kitchen, living room, or garden room, contact Administrative Assistant of the Office of Religious Life, Susan Wilson at (765) 983-1413.

-For the week of Nov.
-3, 2013
+For the week of March 2, 2014

 Link to Audio

 The story of the voyage of the Golden Rule in 1958.
 These Quaker opposed nuclear testing, and sailed to the Marshall Islands in protest.

 Listen to more episodes >